luisdelaye/CurSa/README.md

 Figure 1.
 Roadmap to use CurSa scripts.
 <p></p>

-Next, we show how to use the scripts to curate the names from geographical localities in the metadata file downloaded from GISAID and sample SARS-CoV-2 sequences for phylogenetic analysis with Nextstrain and display in Microreact.
+Next, we show how to use the scripts to curate the names from geographical localities in the metadata and sample SARS-CoV-2 sequences for phylogenetic analysis with Nextstrain and display in Microreact.

 ### Collect data

 The first step is to select a focal country.
 In our case we will select Mexico.
-Go to GISAID database and search all complete, high coverage genomes and with 'collection date complete' from the country of interest and download them in the format required by Augur 'Input for the Augur pipeline'.
-If there are more than 5000 genome sequences from the focal country, you will have to download the sequences in different batches.
+Go to GISAID database and search all complete, high coverage genomes with collection date complete from the country of interest and download them in the format: 'Input for the Augur pipeline'.
+If there are more than 5000 genome sequences from the focal country, you will have to download the genome sequences in different batches.
 In the case of Mexico, we downloaded the sequences from each one of the states separatedly (Figure 2).

 <p align="center">
   <img width="735.75" height="490.5" src="https://github.com/luisdelaye/CurSa/blob/main/Figure_CurSa_2.png">
 </p>
 <p style='text-align: right;'> Figure 2.
-Download all sequences from the focal country. </p>
+Search and download all genome sequences from the focal country. </p>

-We recommend to download the files to a separate folder to keep order (for instance we downloaded the file to GISAID20230223/).
+We recommend to download the files to a separate folder.
+For instance we download them to GISAID20230223/.
+<p></p>
 When downloading the sequences from the different states (Aguascalientes, Baja California, Baja California Sur, etc.) decompress them and add the name of the state to each one of the files (avoiding spaces or accents in the name of the files), for example:

 ```
 GISAID20230223/